dalong0514/readnotes/20190106计算原文/2019117Practical-Common-Lisp/2019117Practical-Common-Lisp0201.md

 ## 2.5 "Hello, World," Lisp Style

-No programming book is complete without a "hello, world"7 program.
+No programming book is complete without a "hello, world" 7 program.
 As it turns out, it's trivially easy to get the REPL to print "hello, world."

 ```
 CL-USER> "hello, world" "hello, world"